alicata/model_filter_tool/README.md

 # MDL - A Model filtering tool
-ML utility to analyze, filter and cleanup models checkpoints.
+ML utility to analyze, filter, structurally validate and cleanup DL models checkpoints.

 The `mdl_inspect` tool loads a model scan its structure and identifies and filters out weights to match a given treshold requirement.